-2 Under the Acts Amendment and Repeal (Industrial Relations) Act (No. 2) 1984, a reference to the Industrial Arbitration Act 1912 is to be read as a reference to the Industrial Relations Act 1979.
-The reference was substituted under the Reprints Act 1984 s.
-7(3)(g).

-3 The Liquor Act 1970 was repealed by the Liquor Licensing Act 1988.
+2 Repealed by the Medical Practitioners Act 2008.

-4 Formerly referred to the Commissioner of Public Health, the name of which was changed to the Commissioner of Health by the Health Legislation Amendment Act 1984.
+3 Formerly referred to the Commissioner of Public Health, the name of which was changed to the Commissioner of Health by the Health Legislation Amendment Act 1984.
 The reference was changed under the Reprints Act 1984 s.
 7(3)(h).

-5 Now known as the Police Force Regulations 1979, citation changed (see note under r.
+4 Now known as the Police Force Regulations 1979, citation changed (see note under r.
 101).